 Here's how it works:

 Pledges will be on for all free publications with suggested pricing tiers.
-To make any changes, head to your publication's Settings page and scroll to the Payments section.
+To make changes, head to your publication's Settings page and scroll to the Payments section.

 - To turn off or turn on Pledges, click on the toggle next to "Allow readers to pledge subscriptions".